c-mueller/fritzbox-spectrum-logger/README.md

 ## License

-FSL is licensed under the MIT License.
+FSL is licensed under the GPL v3.0 License.